The Tori Karaage at Minato Sushi in Halifax was simply prepared, was well fried, had a great dipping sauce. It earned a 4 out of 5 Rating.

 The Minato Sushi restaurant has received some decent reviews, but my one visit to the place didn’t leave an especially favorable impression.
-Most of the items I selected from their menu ranged from very poor to mediocre, but the star of an otherwise disappointing meal was their Tori Karaage, which was really delicious.
+Most of the items I selected from their menu ranged from very poor to mediocre, but the star of an otherwise disappointing meal was the Tori Karaage you see pictured above.

 Strictly speaking, this rendition, although tasty, was not especially traditional.
 In Japanese cuisine, ‘Tori’ means chicken (and chicken was definitely used here), while ‘Karaagae’ refers to a Japanese deep-frying technique in which meats or fish, or even vegetables are marinated, then coated on flour or starch before deep-frying.
 This is in contrast to ‘Tempura’ style where the food being cooked is not marinated, and is dipped in batter before going into the deep-fry oil.